fairsilas/South-China-Sea-Game/README.md

 ### Relationship/Trade Meter
 - Building and maintaining relationships with characters to enable trading or avoid hostility.
-- This is currently an invisable feature that is just used to keep track of relationships for single encounters with a merchant.
+- This is currently an invisible feature that is just used to keep track of relationships for single encounters with a merchant.
 - This has been changed to specifically be relationship rating with the Qing government, and relationship with the Guangdong Pirate Confederacy.

 ### Navigate Qing Dynasty's Policies
-- Adapt to the Qing Dynasty's strict regulation of international trade.
-- Engage with the Qing navy and influence towns' allegiances.
+- Interact with Qing officials and tax collectors.

 ### Pirate Taxation Systems
 - Choices to enforce or evade pirate taxation, impacting relationships with pirate organizations and the Qing Dynasty.